vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 - The PIL, which is the list of polynomials and registers
 - The ROM, which stores the list of instructions about execution

 So, with these inputs, the Executor executes the program on top of the hardware (i.e., the PIL) and generates the committed polynomials, which are the state machine cycles, or a list of all the states.
 It also generates some public data.
-The public data forms part of the inputs to the zk-SNARK verifier.
+The public data forms part of the inputs to the zk-SNARK Verifier.

 A full description of the Executor can be found in the Main State Machine's document.